kedars/esp-jumpstart-book/docs/en/rst/remotecontrol.rst

 More details about TLS and certificates is available at: https://medium.com/the-esp-journal/esp32-tls-transport-layer-security-and-iot-devices-3ac93511f6d8

+.. _sec_embedding\_files:

 Embedding Files in the Firmware
 -------------------------------

-[sec:embedding\_files] At times, the firmware has to use certain files directly.
+ At times, the firmware has to use certain files directly.
 Most commonly, in the case of CA certificates, that need to be embedded within the firmware for server validation.